AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Identity stitching:** Identity stitching is the process of identifying data fragments and stitching them together to form a complete record of a profile.

-**Identity symbol:** Identity symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.
+**Identity symbol:** An identity symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.

 **Identity value:** Identity value is data associated with an assigned identity in the schema.
 When matching record data across profile fragments both the identity value and the namespace must match.

-**I1 data label:** The `I1` data label is used to classify directly identifiable data that can identify or contact a specific person rather than a device.
+**I1 data usage label:** The `I1` data usage label is used to classify directly identifiable data that can identify or contact a specific person rather than a device.

-**I2 data label:** The `I2` data label is used to classify indirectly identifiable data that can be used in combination with any other data to identify or contact a specific person.
+**I2 data usage label:** The `I2` data usage label is used to classify indirectly identifiable data that can be used in combination with any other data to identify or contact a specific person.

 **Ingestion:** Ingestion is the process of adding data from a source to [!DNL Experience Platform].
 Data can be ingested to [!DNL Experience Platform] in a number of ways including streamed, batched, or added via connector.

-**Ingestion schedule:** Ingestion schedule provides time-based options when ingesting from a source to [!DNL Experience Platform].
+**Ingestion schedule:** An ingestion schedule provides time-based options when ingesting from a source to [!DNL Experience Platform].

 **Input feature:** Input feature is specified in feature mapping and is used by a machine learning model to make predictions.